aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/print-and-preview/specify-individual-or-private-set-of-fonts-for-workbook-rendering/_index.md

     // Path of your custom font directory
     U16String customFontsDir(u"C:\\TempDir\\CustomFonts");

-    // Specify individual font configs custom font directory IndividualFontConfigs fontConfigs;
+    // Specify individual font configs for the custom font directory IndividualFontConfigs fontConfigs;

-    // If you comment this line or if custom font directory is wrong or
+    // If you comment this line, or if the custom font directory is wrong,
-    // if it does not contain required font then output pdf will not be rendered correctly fontConfigs.SetFontFolder(customFontsDir, false);
+    // or if it does not contain the required font, then the output PDF will not be rendered correctly fontConfigs.SetFontFolder(customFontsDir, false);

     // Specify load options with font configs